HelloSongi/Spark-Structured-streaming-IoT-Weather-Sensors/README.md

 # Project Description

-A Change data capture architecture in the context of weather IoT sensors to collect real-time data on temp, humidity, air pressure, wind speed, and precipitation.
+A CDC architecture in the context of weather IoT sensors to collect real-time data on temp, humidity, air pressure, wind speed, and precipitation.
 The data will be collected continuously and stored in Cassandra, a highly scalable NoSQL database.

 To process the data in real-time, we will be using Apache Kafka and Spark Streaming.
 Kafka will act as a messaging system to stream the data from the IoT sensors to Spark Streaming.
 Spark Streaming will process the data in real-time, perform analytics on the data, and output the results to Cassandra.